energyquantified/eq-python-client/docs/userguide/metadata.rst

    [<Curve: "DE @Brokdorf Nuclear Capacity Available MW REMIT", curve_type=INSTANCE_PERIOD, subscription=FREEMIUM>,
     <Curve: "DE @Brokdorf Nuclear Production MWh/h H Actual", curve_type=TIMESERIES, subscription=FREEMIUM>]

+Some places also have a list of REMIT units.
+Each entry is a unique identifier for a unit, usually an EIC code.
+Not all places have these, in which case the list is empty:

+   >>> brokdorf.remit_units
+   ['11WD2BROK000123P']

 See :meth:`energyquantified.api.MetadataAPI.places` for a full reference.

 Categories